fff2dot0/library/README.md

 # OVERVIEW OF INSTALLATION PACKAGE

-This package contains directory src with python files, which implement application logic; requirements.txt, which contains information about third-party python modules, which are used by this application, install.py for importing those modules; library.py for running the application.
+This package contains directory *src* with python files, which implement application logic; *requirements.txt*, which contains information about third-party python packages, which are used by this application, *install.py* for importing those modules; *library.py* for running the application.

 # INSTALLATION

-If you have git installed: run in your terminal(powershell, bash, ...):
+If you have git installed: run in your terminal:
 ```cmd
 git clone https://github.com/fff2dot0/library.git
 cd library